Education • Training • Certification

 7. Are You Able To Travel To Our Location?

-Yes, Texas Certified Training Academy (TCTA), is one of very few if not possibly the only security training academy in this state that provides private classes and onsite training at your location – time and date specified by you.
-We have traveled to Alpine, Houston, San Antonio, Dallas, Abilene, Killeen, to name a few, and continue to do so upon request from security providers who want their officers trained at their site or office.
+Yes, TCTA, is one of very few if not possibly the only security training academy in this state that provides private classes and onsite training at your location – time and date specified by you.
+We have traveled to Alpine, Houston, San Antonio, Dallas, Abilene, Killeen, Waco, Temple, to name a few, and continue to do so upon request from security providers who want their officers trained at their site or office.

 Being able to offer mobile classes and private sessions on demand for our clients is one of the reasons why TCTA is chosen and stands out among the rest.
 Most security training academies simply don’t have the manpower, logistics, equipment, training aids, time, or ability to train customers at their site – this is one of our strong points.

 If you require training onsite or at your location, or need a private class, feel free to contact us at any time and will be able to get you taken care of.
-There are additional charges for us traveling to your location; the price will increase for conducting private sessions, but it is well worth it.
-Many have found it’s more cost and time effective to have us come to you than to have you send your entire guard force to us.
-We do offer group rates, just ask.
+There are additional charges for us traveling to your location (and they are costly); but it can be done.
+You will pay for travel, fuel, lodging, the classes, and staff’s rate.

 8. How Much Are Private Classes?

 Private classes are always going to be at an increased rate.
-All of our posted prices are factored at multi-student/multi-attendee rates, whereas the class as a group shares the cost of putting a class on and making it logistically work for TCTA and our staff.
+All of our posted prices are factored at multi-student/multi-attendee rates, whereas the class as a group shares the cost of putting a class on and making it logistically work for TCTA and our staff at our location.
+Classes given at your location depends on many factors which we would be happy to discuss with you.

 9. How Often Do You Post Or Update Your Schedule?